dodona-edu/universal-judge/dependencies.md

 ## Languages

 All versions in this document are known to work; other versions might also work.
-For example, the version in the table below are the ones we currently use to run the test suite.
+For example, the versions in the table below are the ones we currently use to run the test suite.

 | Language            | Version |
 |---------------------|---------|